 Your doctor will ask about your symptoms and medical history, and perform a physical exam.
 Tests may include the following:

 Many patients recover from brucellosis on their own.
 However, early diagnosis and treatment can reduce the risk of complications and infection.
 Talk with your doctor about the best treatment plan for you.
 Treatment options include:

 Your doctor may prescribe one or more antibiotics (usually doxycycline]]> and rifampin) to control and prevent relapses of brucellosis.
 Antibiotics are given for up to six weeks.

 To help reduce your chances of getting brucellosis, take the following steps:

-Avoid eating or drinking unpasteurized milk and dairy foods.
+- Avoid eating or drinking unpasteurized milk and dairy foods.
 If you are unsure if a dairy product is pasteurized, don’t eat it.

 - Wear rubber gloves and goggles, and securely cover open wounds when handling domesticated animals including their secretions, excretions, or carcasses.

 - Wear a protective mask when dealing with brucellosis cultures in the laboratory.

-Have cattle and bison that live in areas heavily infected with brucellosis vaccinated by an accredited veterinarian or government health official (the vaccine contains a live virus and is dangerous to humans).
+- Have cattle and bison that live in areas heavily infected with brucellosis vaccinated by an accredited veterinarian or government health official (the vaccine contains a live virus and is dangerous to humans).
 For best results, calves should be vaccinated when they are 4-6 months old.
 There is no brucellosis vaccine for humans as of yet.